About

 Selected group exhibitions have been held at Palais de Tokyo, Paris (2023); de Appel, Amsterdam (2023); Craft Contemporary, Los Angeles (2023); Whitney Museum of American Art, New York (2022); MASS MoCA, North Adams, MA (2021); Asia Cultural Center, Gwangju (2020); National Museum of Modern and Contemporary Art, Seoul (2020); Daelim Museum, Seoul (2020); Palm Springs Art Museum, CA (2019); PARTICIPANT INC, New York (2019); LA><ART, Los Angeles (2017); and Centro Cultural Metropolitano, Quito, Ecuador (2016).

 He is a recipient of Artadia Award (2023); LACMA x Snapchat: Monumental Perspectives, LACMA (2022); MacDowell Fellowship (2022); 18th Street Arts Center Artist Lab Residency (2020); apexart New York International Open Call (2019); California Community Foundation Fellowship for Visual Artists (2019); Rema Hort Mann Foundation Grant (2018); and Artpace San Antonio International Artist-in-Residence program (2017).
-His work has been featured in publications such as The New York Times, Artforum, Art in America, Frieze, Los Angeles Times, The Art Newspaper, ArtReview, Art Asia Pacific, Vogue, among many others.
+He was a finalist for Korea Artist Prize 2023.

 Lee's work is in the collections of Hammer Museum, Los Angeles; Los Angeles County Museum of Art, Los Angeles; Solomon R. Guggenheim Museum, New York; The National Museum of Modern and Contemporary Art, Korea; The Getty Research Institute, Los Angeles; RISD Museum, Providence; Cantor Arts Center at Stanford University, Stanford; Sunpride Foundation; Akeroyd Collection; among others.